 What happens if I miss a dose (Parlodel)?

-Take the missed Parlodeldose with food as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine with food as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose (Parlodel)?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 Overdose symptoms may include nausea, vomiting, constipation, sweating, pale skin, dizziness, drowsiness, yawning, confusion, hallucinations, and fainting.

 What should I avoid while taking Parlodel (Parlodel)?

 Avoid driving or hazardous activity until you know how this medicine will affect you.
 Your reactions could be impaired.